WilliamGiittinger/WilliamGiittinger.github.io/index.md

 ------------------------------------------------------------------------------

-If you wish to see each artifact individually, here is a [link](https://github.com/WilliamGiittinger/ZooAuthenticationSite) to the "working" GitHub repo with branches for each feature.
+If you wish to see each artifact individually, use this [link](https://github.com/WilliamGiittinger/ZooAuthenticationSite) to the "working" GitHub repo with branches for each feature.